Effective from 01 January 2023

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your Personal Data for our legitimate interests.
 We do not use your Personal Data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us

-Other companies in the RPC Group (acting as joint controllers or processors) and who may be based in other countries and provide IT and system administration services and undertake leadership reporting.
+Other companies in Rotovia hf. (acting as joint controllers or processors) and who may be based in other countries and provide IT and system administration services and undertake leadership reporting.

 11. Your Legal Rights